An Apartment Turnover Cleaning Checklist for Landlords

 Print out our downloadable apartment turnover checklist to make sure you get everything done before handing the keys over to your new tenants.

 It’s good practice to conduct a walk-through of the apartment before tenants move out, and note any damages.
-Reference notes taken during their move-in inspection and maintain photo records of any dinged, scratched or broken parts of the apartment that go beyond normal wear and tear.
-This way, if you need to charge the tenant for damages, you have proof of the faults.
+Refer back to the notes taken during their move-in inspection and maintain photo records of any dinged, scratched or broken parts of the apartment that go beyond normal wear and tear.
+This way, if you need to charge the tenant for damages, you have proof of the damage.

 “A smooth move-out starts with a smooth move-in.
 Create a checklist for your tenants and require them to fill it out and sign it.
 Adding pictures and video is a nice bonus.
 Landlords should also keep an eye out for any modifications made to the property that were unauthorized or violate the lease.”